AtanasD123/Audio-Vizualizer/README.md

 # Radial-Beat: A Circular Audio-Spectrum Visualizer
 *Python • Pygame • Librosa*

-Turn any WAV track into a hypnotic, 360-degree bar spectrum that ripples and changes colour with every bass hit.
+Turn any WAV/MP3 track into a hypnotic, 360-degree bar spectrum that ripples and changes colour with every bass hit.

 <br/>